ivan1993spb/snake-server/README.md

 ## Game rules

 A player controls a snake.
 The task of the game is to grow the biggest snake.
 In order to achieve the goal players may eat apples, watermelons, small snakes and remains of dead snakes of other players.
 If a snake hits a wall the snake dies and the player starts again with a new small snake.
-A snake may eat another snake if it's length greater or equals to the square of length of the second one.
+A snake may eat another snake if it's length greater or equal to the square of length of the second one.

 ## Installation